abilandz/Bash_Starterkit/Tutorial.md

    file.
 CTRL+d
 ```
-In the above construct, command **cat** takes the input directly from the standard input (keyboard by default), and redirects everything via operator ```>``` into the physical file named ```someFile.txt``` in your current working directory.
-You terminate the input, i.e. you mark the end of file, by moving to the new line with pressing 'Enter', and then pressing ```CTRL+d``` on an empty line (if you press ```CTRL+d``` when the line is not empty, the input to file is not terminated).
+In the above construct, command **cat** takes the input directly from the standard input (keyboard by default), and redirects everything via operator ```>``` into the physical file named ```someFile.txt```, which will be automatically created in your current working directory.
+You terminate the input, i.e. you mark the end of file, by moving to the new line by pressing 'Enter', and then by pressing ```CTRL+d``` on an empty line (if you press ```CTRL+d``` when the line is not empty, the input to the file is not terminated).
 Now you can see the content of your newly created file with:

 ```linux
 cat someFile.txt
 ```
-Note that **cat** preserves all empty characters, line breaks, etc. In the case you want to append something to the already existing file, we can use a slightly modified construct:
+Note that **cat** preserves all empty characters, line breaks, etc. In the case you want to append something at the end of the already existing file, we can use a slightly modified construct:

 ```linux
 cat >> someFile.txt